sinsunsan/sinsunsan.github.io/_posts/2018-04-08-ngrx-tips-and-code-example.md

 ### React to query success with a snackbar, confirm

-Good tutorial that explain the refactoring of a component. http://brianflove.com/2018/01/10/ngrx-refactor-module/
+Good tutorial that explain the refactoring of a component in ngrx http://brianflove.com/2018/01/10/ngrx-refactor-module/

 And a tutorial to put snackbar management in store